Reigraph Research

 Top Performing Tests (Negative Direction)

 These are not marginal effects.
 A Cohen’s d of −0.46 is a large and robust result.
-When NVDA touches the Keltner lower band, the average 20-day forward return is 633 basis points below what non-signal days produce — with a permutation p-value of 0.0000.
+When NVDA touches the Keltner lower band, the average 20-day forward return is 633 basis points below what non-signal days produce, with permutation p-value of 0.0000.

 The mechanism is the inverse of mean-reversion: momentum and trend continuation.
 NVDA has compounded at extraordinary rates since 2016, with violent multi-month corrections that regularly pushed RSI and KC into oversold territory — before continuing lower.
 The 2022 drawdown saw NVDA fall 66%.
 RSI hit oversold levels dozens of times on the way down.
 Anyone buying those “oversold” signals kept buying a falling knife.